m5o/toolbox/page.md

 # Page attributes concept

 Store page attributes in global `@page` var.
-Structure in classes with inheritance.
+Structure in modules and classes benefit from inheritance.

 ## Installation